 Slow Cooker Brown Sugar Ham with Orange Glaze is an amazingly flavorful and refreshing way to easily cook ham to juicy perfection in your slow cooker.

 Our love for Slow Cooker meals has been well documented here.
-We like making easy and restaurant quality dishes using it.
-Among our most popular recipes are Crockpot Asian Short Ribs, Sesame Chicken and Tuscan Chicken Pasta.
+We like making easy and restaurant-quality dishes using it.
+With the holiday season around the corner, this is one of our most popular dishes to enjoy.
+Our other favorite holiday recipes are Cranberry Orange Chicken Breasts, Oven Roasted Turkey Breasts, or the Best Crockpot Meatloaf.

 The Best Slow Cooker Brown Sugar Ham